OUR “NEWS FROM FUKUSHIMA” is honored at film festivals around the world.

 THE LIGHTING DESIGNER

 BLU lived in New York for 20 years and was resident designer at the Cubiculo and La MaMa Experimental Theatre Club.
 A Bessie Award winner, he was lighting designer for renowned dance theater artists such as Sally Gross, Eiko and Koma, Ping Chong, Donald Byrd, Nancy Meehan and Paula Josa Jones.
-He lives in Bloomfield with his wife Judy and their family of dogs, turtles, fish, birds, frogs, toads, and bats.

 NEWS FROM FUKUSHIMA debuted at La MaMa Experimental Theatre in New York Sept.
 11 -13, 2015.